pepitito0/BetterDiscordThemeMasterFile/README.md

 Changelog

+v1.3.3: Changed the color of text in server settings so it is now readable.
+Rounded the corners of the backgrounds behind chat messages, added a color to the border of the background behind chat messages and also added a transition when it is hovered.
+Made the # and the speaker icons next to channels more visable.

 v1.3.2: Made text in server settings more visable, change the "#" and speaker icons next to channels to be easily seen.
 Rounded the corners on the chat message background, added a border color and added a transition when hovering over chat messages.

 v1.3.1: Added images for the user popout when people are streaming, changed ring color around profile pic in user popout when streaming.